 Willem Munro was the first person who received a licence to catch whales in the bay.
 He used to render the fat of these whales on the beach below the cottages.
 At the time whale fat, or blubber was the main ingredient of soap and margarine.
 It was also used as lamp oil.

 The cottages were restored in 1984 when the Dias Museum Complex was developed.
-They are closed to the public.
+They are closed to the public but can be viewed from the outside.

 Sources: